MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 10. You should see the trigger phrase and what the bot reply will be. **Click Add to topics.**

-    The suggested topic should be added to your topics.
+11. The suggested topic should be added to your topics.
 Select all the suggested topics and click **Add to topics**.

-11. Select the Topics tab.
+12. Select the Topics tab.
 You should see the new topics with their status set to Off.

-12. Click on the toggle button of the status column to turn them all on.
-If you are short on time, you may turn on the first ten, but ensure you’ve turned “**How can I protect myself**” to On.
+13. Click on the toggle button of the **Status** column to turn them all **On**.
+If you are short on time, you may turn on the first ten, but ensure you have turned “**How can I protect myself**” to **On**.

-13. Do not navigate away from this browser window.
+14. Do not navigate away from this browser window.

 # Exercise \#3: Test topics